joeainsworth/joeainsworth.github.io/about.md

 published: true
 ---

 Hello!

 My name is Joe Ainsworth and I'm based in Truro, Cornwall.
-I have a background in ecommerce but really enjoy creating and coding.
-Pushing changes to thousands of people excites me and is one of my ultimate goals.
-Thus I'm self-training to become a full stack web developer using online resources only.
-If you live in London you may have noticed the rise of coding bootcamps.
-These bootcamps tend to be intensive 6+ week courses and require students to either leave their job or take a long period of time off.
-Not to mention these courses can cost upwards of £6,000.
-My girlfriend and I have just bought a house and I can't afford this amount of money or not to have a job.
-Whilst the resources I use may not be free I expect they'll be more affordable.
-I'm going to go down the Ruby route and then take on Rails.
-I'll be documenting my journey along the way with the hope of helping or inspiring others.
+I have a background in ecommerce but really enjoy coding.

+I'm self-training to become a full stack web developer using online resources only.
+There has been a big rise in coding bootcamps but they're super expensive and most of them are based in London.

+Whilst some of the resources I use may not be free I've spent a lot of time researching them.
+My aim is to blog my journey with the hope of helping or inspiring others.
+I'll review the resources and let you know if I'd recommend them.

+Eventually I would love to be able to work on software projects or applications with other developers that share the same passion or to launch my own product.
+Either way, doing something I enjoy for a career is my ultimate goal!

 ### Contact me